jhc0825/Stock-Prediction-Using-Social-Media-Data/final_report.md

 Lastly, we downloaded historical stock data for each of these companies and calculated daily returns.
 The historical stock data includes date, opening price, closing price, and volume.
 We then merged this data with our twitter and reddit dataset.

-The features in our dataset we are currently considering are for each day and company: number of tweets about a company, number of reddit posts about a company, and number of upvotes those reddit posts received.
+The features in our dataset are for each day and company: number of tweets about a company, number of reddit posts about a company, and number of upvotes those reddit posts received.
 The examples in our dataset are the daily returns for each company.

 ### Data Scraping:
 **Reddit:** In order to scrape the reddit data we used a combination of the Reddit API and a custom function that is part of the PushShift API in order to download posts from any time period.
 Since these APIs only allow downloading 100 posts at a time we ran a loop that downloaded posts in one hour time periods.
 We also added some error handling to the function so deleted posts would not cause the download to break.
-Overall, we scraped over 25,000 posts and it took about 10 hours to download all the posts.
+Overall, we scraped over 25,000 posts and it took over 10 hours of continuous scraping to download all the posts.

 **Twitter:** The Twitter data was scraped through the Twitter Search API that allows you to search past tweets on Twitter through a query.
 Initially, the API only allows the user to search tweets going back to seven days.
 You can only query the whole archive of tweets through the premium package, which is what we did.
 Next, while dealing with a limited number of API requests for Twitter, we decided to query the number of posts that contains each of the five companies’ ticker symbols for each day from July to October.